Reopen the Cheltenham to Kingham railway line ONLY when East West Rail is completed

-In the 1962 the remaining portions of the Banbury and Cheltenham Direct Railway open to passengers closed down.
+In 1962 the remaining portions of the Banbury and Cheltenham Direct Railway open to passengers closed down.

 This project looks at transport links between Cheltenham and Oxford and how they could be improved, specifically whether the Cheltenham to Kingham portion of the route could become a viable rail reinstatement project.